aartum/FlureeImoplementationAIAO/README.md

 - We can simply now add "South-Africa" as an entity which is of type "ex:Country" and then by the rules we provided is a subclass of "ex:Location".

+## Integrating updates to aia-o {#updates}

+The following section details a workflow for continuously integrating conceptual changes made to aia-o with the version in the Fluree ledger.
+In the future, these steps may be incorporated into a CI workflow with GitHub Actions, triggered by an update to ```aia.owl``` in [this](https://github.com/aartum/CA2-SIG-StandardsWG/tree/clean-up-structure/Schemas/OWL) repo.

+ 1. Edit the ontology file in Protégé
+ 2. Export in Turtle format (```.ttl```)
+ 3. Use ```/code/ttl_jsonld.py``` to convert the file to JSON-LD format.
+This code provides functionality for including prefixes (```@context```), which is much neater than the result when directly exporting to JSON-LD from Protégé
+ 4.